 This safe and comfortable playpen is made from sturdy wire and has easy-to-clean ABS plastic components.
 You will have easy access with the large swing-open front door.

-This cage collapses completely for easy storage and transport.
-It also rolls on locking swivel casters to move easily.
-It also has a composite plastic floor pan for easy cleaning.
+This cage collapses completely for easy storage and transport, which is a huge help considering it’s fairly large.
+It also rolls on locking swivel casters to move easily, and has a composite plastic floor pan for easy cleaning.

-Your cat can also take a nap in the deluxe chenille bed that sits on a shelf above.
+Your cat can also take a nap in the deluxe chenille bed that sits on the shelf above.

-Most cats aren’t comfortable traveling in cars, so you need to ensure your cat’s safety and yours.
-Make sure your carrier is large enough for your cat to turnaround, sit up and stand up.
+Most cats aren’t comfortable traveling in cars, so you need to ensure both of you stay safe.
+They’re a great way to travel comfortably and without much of a fuss, just make sure your carrier is large enough for your cat to turnaround, sit up and stand up.

 Tips For Carrier And Travel Safety

 - Don’t ever leave your pet alone in the car.

 - It does not take long for your car to heat up and cause dangerous conditions.

 - Get a checkup and vaccinations before a trip.